decoupledCMS/decoupledcms.github.com/technology.md

 });
 {% endhighlight %}

 This JS would work across all the different CMS implementations.
-Backbone.js provides a[ quite nice RESTful implementation][21] of communicating with the server with JSON, but it can be easily overridden with CMS-specific implementation by just implementing a new Backbone.Sync method.
-Look for example at the [localStorage Backbone.js Sync implementation][22].
+Backbone.js provides a [quite nice RESTful implementation][21] of communicating with the server with JSON, but it can be easily overridden with CMS-specific implementation by just implementing a new Backbone.Sync method.
+Look for example at the [localStorage Backbone.js sync implementation][22].

 ## Content repositories